 Each document in HyperDoc belongs to one of document types.
 Document type determines the way document attributes are defined, stored and displayed.
 Configuration information concerning document types is stored in the following tables: HDocDocumentTypeDefs, HDocDocumentFields, HDocDocFieldWidths, and HDocDocumentTypes.
 From this set of tables only the HDocDocFieldWidths table is filled by HyperDoc itself and needs no manual data-entering.
 For HyperDoc to run, other mentioned tables must be filled according to rules described later.

-Each document type must have a unique ID
+Each document type must have a unique ID.

-The document type ID (later in this paper referred to just as ‘type ID
+The document type ID (later in this paper referred to just as ‘type ID’) is used in the fields named Type_ID in the tables mentioned above.

-table there must be corresponding row in HDocDocumentTypeDefs table with the same value of the type ID
+For each row in the Main Document table there must be corresponding row in HDocDocumentTypeDefs table with the same value of the type ID.

-in HDocDocumentTypeDefs table is an exception, because it means documents of all types
+The ‘-1’ value of the type ID in HDocDocumentTypeDefs table is an exception, because it means documents of all types.

 So the first step of the process of document type configuration is to fill HDocDocumentTypeDefs table with appropriate data.
 Each field of this table has type ‘varchar(50)’ except for Type_ID, which has an integer type.